-The best video streaming services in 2020
+The best video streaming services in 2021 | Engadget

 Must pay extra for ad-free service

-The CBS standalone streaming service may get the most attention for originals like Star Trek: Discovery, Star Trek: Pickard and The Twilight Zone, but it’s becoming a sports destination as well.
-The app began streaming NWSL soccer matches earlier this summer when the league returned to the pitch in an isolated environment for a tournament.
-At that time, CBS announced that All Access would be the streaming home of the US women’s league.
+Formerly CBS All Access, Paramount+ may get the most attention for originals like Star Trek: Discovery, Star Trek: Pickard and The Twilight Zone, but it’s becoming a sports destination as well.
+The app began streaming NWSL soccer matches last summer when the league returned to the pitch.
+CBS also announced that All Access would be the streaming home of the US women’s league.
 Unfortunately, you can’t watch every match there, but it’s a start.

 Soon after, CBS added UEFA Champions League and Europa League soccer to its sports slate.
-Champions League is the biggest competition in club soccer, pitting teams from various countries around the continent against each other to see who’s the best that season.
+The Champions League is the biggest competition in club soccer, pitting teams from various countries around the continent against each other to see who’s the best.
 Europa League does the same, but with less glory.
+Paramount+ is now the home of Serie A soccer (Italy) and will broadcast CONCACAF World Cup qualifiers, which the US Men’s National Team will participate in.

-At $6 a month with limited commercials, or $10 a month ad-free, All Access isn’t a must have sports destination just yet.
+At $6 a month with limited commercials, or $10 a month ad-free, Paramount+ isn’t a must have sports destination just yet.
 You can stream NFL and other games that air on your local CBS station inside the app, but the network is still filling out a well-rounded slate.
 For now, it’s more of a necessity for soccer fans than anything else. — B.S.

 Includes Premiere League soccer (when you have access to NBC Sports)